Erbil

 venue at the Cultural Centre of Salahaddin University-Erbil.
 Should you require assistance

-with accommodations, feel free to reach out to us at
+with accommodations, feel free to reach out to us at [email protected], or you may contact the

 conference chair at [email protected].